fosterboone/wordle/README.md

 # wordle
-Playing around with a wordle game.
+Practicing pythong with a wordle game